Skip to content

 What is QuoteNode?

 QuoteNode is a self-hosted CRM and quoting platform for B2B and B2C sales teams.
-It provides customer management, professional offer creation, branded PDF generation, trackable public links, and sales analytics — all running on your own infrastructure.
+It provides customer management, product and price-list workflows, professional offer creation, branded PDF generation, trackable public links, workflow boards, customer assets, and sales analytics — all running on your own infrastructure.

 Who is QuoteNode for?

 QuoteNode is designed for freelancers, consultants, small agencies, and mid-size companies that create and send offers to clients.
-It is particularly suited for organizations that need data ownership, branded client-facing documents, and a structured sales workflow.
+It is particularly suited for organizations that need data ownership, branded client-facing documents, structured sales work, and self-hosted operations.

 How is QuoteNode different from SaaS CRM platforms?

 QuoteNode is self-hosted and single-tenant.
 Your data stays on your server.
-There is no shared database, no vendor lock-in, no monthly subscription fee, and no dependency on external services.
-You control the infrastructure, the backups, and the access perimeter.
+There is no shared database, no SaaS tenant mixing, no usage metering, and no dependency on external runtime services.
+You control the infrastructure, backups, DNS, TLS, and access perimeter.

 Deployment & Infrastructure